rodneyshupe/Cookbook/Recipes/Sides/BraisedRedCabbage.rst

 Directions
 ----------

-1. Melt butter in a large skillet over medium heat; cook cabbage in the hot butter until it begins to soften, 1 to 2 minutes.
+1. Melt butter in a large skillet over medium heat, then cook cabbage in the hot butter until it begins to soften, 1 to 2 minutes.
 Season with salt.
-Pour in water, red wine, and red wine vinegar.
-Stir to combine.
-   Mix in sugar and caraway seeds.
+   Pour in water, red wine, and red wine vinegar; stir to combine, then mix in sugar and caraway seeds.
-2. Continue to cook and stir until liquid has evaporated and cabbage is tender, about 5 minutes.
-If cabbage isn't quite tender, add a splash of water and continue cooking a few more minutes.
+2. Cook and stir until liquid has evaporated and cabbage is tender, about 5 minutes.
+If cabbage isn't quite tender, add a splash of water and cook a few more minutes.

 Notes
 -----

-There are many ways to tweak this recipe!
-Raisins, currants, shallots, onions, leeks, apples, and pears are just a few things that rock in this recipe.
+Lots of ways to tweak this one: raisins, currants, shallots, onions, leeks, apples, and pears all work well here.